Top 10 Vitamin C Serums Compared: L-Ascorbic Acid, THD, MAP (2026)

 Sunday Riley C.E.O.
 Glow is an oil rather than a water serum.
 It uses 15% tetrahexyldecyl ascorbate (THD), turmeric extract, and cold-pressed seed oils (Sunday Riley, 2026).

+Because it's an oil, layer it after water-based steps and before a heavier moisturizer or SPF — oils sit on top of aqueous layers, not underneath them.
 Best for: dry, dull skin that does not tolerate L-ascorbic acid.
 Time to result: 6-10 weeks.

 US brand based in Houston, founded 2009.
 Strong Sephora presence.